Leadership Council of Afghanistan: Coalition efforts at negotiations

 In November 2009, it was reported that the British were pushing for talks between the Afghan government and the Shura.
 'Major General Richard Barrons said negotiations with the senior echelons of the Afghan Taliban leadership council – the Quetta shura – were being looked at, alongside the reintegration of insurgency fighters into civilian life.
 In his first interview since arriving in Afghanistan to begin talks with "moderate" Taliban fighters, Barrons said British officials were backing extensive talks between Karzai's government and the Quetta shura, which is led by Omar and is responsible for directing much of the fighting against British forces in Helmand province.'

-Early January 2010, some commanders from the Quetta Shura held secret exploratory talks with Kai Eide to discuss peace terms, as emerged end of that month during the International Conference on Afghanistan in London.
-The Shura had sought a meeting with the United Nations envoy, which took place in Dubai on January 8, 2010.
+Early January 2010, some commanders from the Quetta Shura held secret exploratory talks with Kai Eide to discuss peace terms, as emerged at the end of that month during the International Conference on Afghanistan in London.
+The Shura had sought a meeting with the United Nations envoy, which took place in Dubai on 8 January 2010.
 This was the first such meeting between the UN and alleged senior members of the Taliban, suggesting that peace talks had revived since exploratory contacts between emissaries of the Kabul government and the Taliban in Saudi Arabia in 2009 broke down.
-It was not clear how significant a faction had showed up in Dubai or how serious they were.
+It was not clear how significant a faction had shown up in Dubai or how serious they were.
 A western official confirmed that there were indications of splits in the Taliban over the prospect of a settlement.
 Supporters of former presidential candidate Abdullah Abdullah predicted that negotiations could fail because the Karzai government was too weak, and other critics warned that trying to buy off insurgents created a "moral hazard" of rewarding combatants who had killed Western troops and local civilians.
 Taliban sources denied that there had been such a meeting and dismissed them as baseless rumors.